Askola

 Askola’s Giant’s Kettles

-Askola’s Giant’s Kettles are located in the national landscape at the Porvoo river valley, where you can admire giant’s kettles drilled into the granite amidst the rugged and beautiful nature.
-This unique area is perfect for a picnic, as there is a fireplace and a spring below the giant’s kettle area in the valley.
-You can also land from the river.
-The area is managed by Askola-Seura ry.
+The Giant’s Kettles of Askola are located in the national landscape of the Porvoonjoki River Valley, where you can admire potholes drilled into granite amidst ruggedly beautiful nature.
+This unique area is a perfect spot for a picnic, as there is a campfire site, a landing place, and a spring in the river valley below the pothole area.
+The area is maintained by Askola-seura ry.

 Vakkolankoski rapids